-Can I add white tile design styles to my bathroom design?
+Can I add white tile design styles to my design?

 Absolutely!
-In fact, white is one of the most popular colors used in Mid-Century Modern designs.
+In fact, white is one of the most popular colors used in Mid Century tile designs.

-Which modern tile colors are the most popular for a bathroom?
+Which modern tile colors are the most popular?

-Some of the most popular tile colors used in Mid-Century Modern bathroom designs are white, black, and gray.
+Some of the most popular tile colors used in Mid Century geometric pattern bathroom designs are white, black, and gray.
 However, pops of color are often used as well, such as blue or green.